hanford/github-native/README.md

-A small client-side mobile GitHub application for iOS (I am still working on android)
+##MobileGit
+This is a github application for iOS, it's written in Javascript using angularJS and ionic framework

-##From clone to simulator
+###From clone to simulator
 <code>npm install</code>
 <code>bower install</code>
 <code>gulp</code>
 <code>ionic platform add ios</code>
 <code>ionic emulate ios</code>

 <a href="http://jackhanford.com/MobileGit/">Landing Page</a>